predixdesignsystem/predix-design-stencil/README.md

 For a technical overview of Predix UI, and live demos of all of the components included, visit https://predix-ui.com.

+**PLEASE NOTE:** The repo for the Starter Kit has moved.
+All updates and files will be located in this repo moving forward.

 ## Adding Libraries
 Please note: Sketch Libraries is only available with Sketch 47 and above.